 Can you tell our readers about the magnificent dessert table?

 FLM: With the launch of the Rosé Sunday brunch, we introduced Miami’s largest macaroon display, which has become a focal point for the brunch.
 Inspired by the resort’s Executive Chef Franck Steigerwald (who is from France), the 5-½ foot Eiffel Tower is surrounded by an assortment of freshly made macarons for guests to enjoy.
 In total, the display boasts 2,000 macarons.
 The desert table also includes sweet treats such as éclairs, fruit tarts, and chocolate mousse.

 What dishes do you recommend eaters partner with each rosé?

 FLM: With our offerings of both sparkling and still rosé, we embrace the Sunday afternoon—refreshing and yet sophisticated.
 Off course I recommend indulging in the St. Regis tradition with our signature Bloody Mary to start your brunch.

 Our Seafood selection is the perfect partner for our Rosé Cava—the freshness and revitalizing bubbles brings out the sweetness of our King Crab.
 While our more lush Halter Ranch Paso robles is a great companion to dishes like the Prime aged prime rib.

-Photography courtesy of the St.Regis Bal Harbour
+Photography by: Photography courtesy of the St.Regis Bal Harbour